BernCarney/bydefault/README_scan.md

 ### Change Detection

-When scanning a single TA without a baseline, the command reports all configuration files and their settings.

-When comparing with a baseline, the command detects:
+The scan command identifies differences between configuration files in the `local` and `default` directories of each TA:

-1. **Added Files**: Configuration files present in the target TA but not in the baseline
+1. **Added Files**: Configuration files present in `local` but not in `default`
-2. **Removed Files**: Configuration files present in the baseline but not in the target TA
-3. **Modified Files**: Configuration files with different content between the two TAs
+2. **Modified Files**: Configuration files present in both directories but with different content

-For modified files, the command further analyzes:
+For files that exist in both locations, the command further analyzes:

-1. **Added Stanzas**: Stanzas present in the target TA but not in the baseline
+1. **Added Stanzas**: Stanzas present in `local` but not in `default`
-2. **Removed Stanzas**: Stanzas present in the baseline but not in the target TA
+2. **Modified Stanzas**: Stanzas present in both but with different settings
-3. **Modified Stanzas**: Stanzas with changes to settings between the two TAs

 Within modified stanzas, the command identifies:

-1. **Added Settings**: Settings present in the target TA but not in the baseline
+1. **Added Settings**: Settings present in `local` but not in `default`
-2. **Removed Settings**: Settings present in the baseline but not in the target TA
-3. **Modified Settings**: Settings with different values between the two TAs
+2. **Modified Settings**: Settings with different values between the two directories

 ### Results Display

 Results can be displayed in two formats:

 1. **Summary Mode**: Shows counts of changes at file, stanza, and setting levels
-2. **Details Mode**: Shows specific changes, including added/removed/modified items with their values
+2. **Details Mode**: Shows specific changes, including added and modified items with their values

 ## Integration with Other Commands

-The scan command can be used in conjunction with other byDefault commands:
+The scan command is designed to work with future byDefault commands:

-- Use before `merge` to identify configuration differences
+- Use before `merge` to identify local changes that need to be merged into default
-- Use with `validate` to ensure configurations are valid before comparison
+- Use with `validate` to ensure configurations are valid before merging

 ## Error Handling